umbjm/jwks-provider/README.md

 rails generate jwks_provider:install --app-name my-app
 ```

-The app name is embedded into the generated `JsonWebKey` concern:
+The app name is stored in an initializer and used to build KID aliases at runtime:

 ```ruby
 "alias/my-app-id-token-stg-signing-key-kms-asymmetric-key"